davidballester/a-dirty-trail-webapp/public/narrations/tutorial/theOtherSide/chasedByDogsOnTheRoad.md

-When se had woken up this morning, {{playerName}} had not thought she'd learn so many things in a day.
+When she had woken up this morning, {{playerName}} had not thought she'd learn so many things in a day.
 Here's a quick summary:

--   You can develop weird bonds with stragers you meet in a stagecoach.
+-   You can develop weird bonds with strangers you meet in a stagecoach.
 -   People could live covered in mud.
     {{#if-has-flag "theRoadBoar"}}
 -   Boars will attack if desperate enough.